reicalasso/Information/README.md

+---

-# Yin Tsukiyomi - Game Developer
+# Yin Tsukiyomi - Cybersecurity Engineer

 Hello!
-I'm Yin Tsukiyomi, a second-year software engineering student with a passion for creating immersive and story-driven games.
-My focus lies in designing innovative gameplay mechanics, building captivating narratives, and exploring the technical aspects of game development to bring unique worlds to life.
+I'm Yin Tsukiyomi, a second-year software engineering student with a strong passion for cybersecurity.
+My focus lies in ethical hacking, digital privacy, and security research.
+I aim to develop innovative solutions for protecting digital assets and enhancing online security.

-## About Me
+About Me

--🎓 Education: Currently in my second year studying Software Engineering at the University of Ankara.
-I have a strong interest in game design, storytelling, and the technical foundations of game development.
+🎓 Education: Currently in my second year studying Software Engineering at the University of Ankara.
+I specialize in cybersecurity, ethical hacking, and digital forensics.

--💻 Skills: Gameplay programming, game mechanics design, storytelling, world-building, Unity/Unreal Engine, and shader programming.
+💻 Skills: Penetration testing, threat analysis, OSINT, network security, vulnerability assessment, and secure software development.

--🎮 Projects: Actively working on narrative-driven games, interactive storytelling mechanics, and experimenting with AI integration in game worlds.
-I also contribute to open-source tools for game development.
+🔍 Projects: Actively working on a cybersecurity tool designed to detect and remove digital footprints.
+I also perform security assessments and contribute to open-source security projects.

--🌱 Currently Learning: Procedural content generation, advanced physics simulations, and real-time ray tracing.
-I'm also exploring how AI can enhance player experiences in games.
+🌱 Currently Learning: Advanced exploit development, reverse engineering, and real-time threat detection.
+I'm also researching AI-driven cybersecurity solutions.

-## Featured Projects
+Featured Project

-### Project: Paradoxical Horizons

--  **Description:** Paradoxical Horizons is a narrative-based dystopian game that immerses players in morally challenging scenarios.
-The game features branching storylines, complex characters, and an expansive world designed to provoke thought and engagement.
-Advanced AI systems are utilized to create adaptive story arcs and dynamic gameplay environments.
+Project: Digital Footprint Eraser

+Description: A cybersecurity tool designed to identify and remove online traces of user activity.
+This project leverages OSINT techniques and automated scripts to enhance digital privacy and security.

 ## Contact
 Feel free to reach out for collaboration or game development discussions: